 Línea operates exclusively in the northern half of Peru, from Lima up to coastal cities like Chimbote, Trujillo, Chiclayo and Piura.
 It also heads inland to Cajamarca, Jaén and Huaraz.
 While Movil Tours and TEPSA might be slightly better options in the north, Línea is certainly a viable alternative.

 As mentioned earlier, there are many more long-distance bus companies in Peru.
 A few deserve a quick mention, despite not making it into the list above.

 Flores, for example, has a huge fleet and its premium Dorado VIP buses are good.
 But some of its other buses are best avoided.
-ITTSA is in a similar situation: its Super Cama buses are a good option in northern Peru, but its other buses aren’t always so recommendable.
-Ormeño, meanwhile, was a good option a few years ago but seems to have lost its way recently, and its website has been a bad user experience for years.
+ITTSA is in a similar situation.
+Its Super Cama buses are a good option in northern Peru, but its other buses aren’t always so recommendable.
+Ormeño, meanwhile, was a good option a few years ago.
+It seems to have lost its way though, and its website has been a bad user experience.

-Other notable bus companies in Peru include Peru Bus, Soyuz and Palomino, all of which are decent midrange options for shorter trips.
+Other notable bus companies in Peru include Peru Bus, Soyuz and Palomino.
+All of these are decent midrange options for shorter trips.
 But for longer journeys, try to stick with the bus companies mentioned in the main section of this article.

 Don’t forget to follow PeruByBus for more tips and guides for your trio through Peru!